 Though I found the street name at a T-junction, I took the wrong turn that wound around to a very hot hill but a retired gent put me right.
 Je vous accompagne.
 After seven I headed out.

 Dined very well at Casa Juan Pedro, which overlooks the water at the Port des Pêcheurs.
 A fillet of hake and a half-litre carafe of white wine were followed by some fruity ice cream.
 Less than thirty euro.

 Thirty-one years ago (1986) there was a plan of sorts for a family holiday in Biarritz.
-It fell through and my parents took themselves to Antibes, on a bus from London, I think.
+It fell through and my parents took themselves to Antibes, on a bus via London, I think.
 They were harder times.
-The original plan gets a mention in the short video I’d made out at the Rocher de la Vierge.

 While I was at the tip, there were some swimmers (and surfers) hundreds of yards offshore but still inside the outer rocks.
 There must be strong tidal currents, though, as they changed position very fast.
 From there I wandered around to the rocky harbour that now only contains pleasure craft.
 By the time I left the table at the restaurant (it’s all al fresco) some cloud had gathered, out at sea.
 Wind rose down on the Grande plage.